jonathanwhang/Queue-Simulator/README.md

 The main(...) function accepts 17 parameters from the calling environment (in the following order):
 1. length of simulation time in milliseconds.
 This should be passed directly as the time parameter to the simulate(...) function.
-2. average arrival rate of requests at the system λ;
+2. average arrival rate of requests at the system λ
-3. average service time Ts0 at S0;
+3. average service time Ts0 at S0
-4. average service time Ts1 at S1;
+4. average service time Ts1 at S1
-5. average service time Ts2 at S2;
+5. average service time Ts2 at S2
-6. service time t1 at S3;
+6. service time t1 at S3
-7. probability p1 of service time t1 at S3;
+7. probability p1 of service time t1 at S3
-8. service time t2 at S3;
+8. service time t2 at S3
-9. probability p2 of service time t2 at S3;
+9. probability p2 of service time t2 at S3
-10. service time t3 at S3;
+10. service time t3 at S3
-11. probability p3 of service time t3 at S3;
+11. probability p3 of service time t3 at S3
-12. K2 maximum length of the queue expressed in number of requests at S2;
+12. K2 maximum length of the queue expressed in number of requests at S2
-13. routing probability p0,1 that a request will go from S0 to S1;
+13. routing probability p0,1 that a request will go from S0 to S1
-14. routing probability p0,2 that a request will go from S0 to S2;
+14. routing probability p0,2 that a request will go from S0 to S2
-15. routing probability p3,out that a request will exit the system from S3;
+15. routing probability p3,out that a request will exit the system from S3
-16. routing probability p3,1 that a request will go from S3 back to S1;
+16. routing probability p3,1 that a request will go from S3 back to S1
-17. routing probability p3,2 that a request will go from S3 back to S2;
+17. routing probability p3,2 that a request will go from S3 back to S2